FAQs

 How does the presence of osprey affect farming?

 The ‘Osprey Management Plan’ has identified a 750m radius zone around the nest within which activities that are likely to disturb the osprey are precluded.
-Between 350m and 750m routine farming activities are not expected to disturb the birds and so farming operations can generally continue as normal.
-In fact, even within the 350m range most farming activities can continue as normal but farmers are being asked to be sensitive to the presence of the birds and to remain in vehicles if at all possible (this is because the birds seem to readily habituate to the presence of farm vehicles but not to people).
+Between 350m and 750m routine farming activities are not expected to disturb the birds and so farming operations can generally continue as normal, although some adaptations to farming practices have been adopted to benefit the birds.
+Farmers are being asked to be sensitive to the presence of the birds and to remain in vehicles if at all possible (this is because the birds seem to readily habituate to the presence of farm vehicles but not to people).